 The options -d and -e can be given multiple times like -d /foo -d /bar.

-$ python3.6 strf_cmd.py usage: strf_cmd.py [-h] [-d "directory"] [-e "directory"] [-o "file name"] Command line version of StructureFinder to collect cif files to a database.
+$ python3.9 strf_cmd.py usage: strf_cmd.py [-h] [-d "directory"] [-e "directory"] [-o "file name"] Command line version of StructureFinder to collect cif files to a database.
 StructureFinder will search for cif/res files in the given directory(s) recursively.
 (Either -c, -r or both options must be active!) optional arguments: -h, --help show this help message and exit -d "directory" Directory(s) where cif files are located. -e "directory" Directory names to be excluded from the file search.
-Default is: "ROOT", ".OLEX", "TMP", "TEMP", "Papierkorb", "Recycle.Bin" Modifying -e option discards the default. -o "file name" Name of the output database file.
-Default: "structuredb.sqlite" -c Add .cif files (crystallographic information file) to the database. -r Add SHELX .res files to the database. --delete Delete and do not append to previous database.
+Default is: "ROOT", ".OLEX", "TMP", "TEMP", "Papierkorb", "Recycle.Bin" Modifying -e option discards the default. -o "sqlite file name" Name of the output database file.
+Default: "./structuredb.sqlite" Also used for the commandline search (-f option). -c Add .cif files (crystallographic information file) to the database. -r Add SHELX .res files to the database. --delete Delete and do not append to previous database. -f CELL Search for the specified unit cell.
+The cell values have to be enclosed in brackets.

 Creates the file structuredb.sqlite in the current directory: